 Trivia nights can be a thrilling throwdown of obscure tidbits, but for many attendees, it’s also a relaxing, fun excuse to spend time with friends and family over food and drinks.
 Oklahoma City is a trivia haven, with plenty of live games hosted by different groups on each day of the week.

 One of these trivia organizers is Banjobug Trivia, which started five years ago after local quiz buff Wade Pierce decided to bring his backyard hangout games to the Press in the Plaza District.
-The company has since grown to offer games at six locations on five nights of the week.
+The company has since grown to offer games at six locations on five nights a week.

 “It’s pretty laid-back,” Pierce said.
 “We don’t take it too seriously.”
 Each game has six rounds of five questions, and each round centers on a loosely defined theme — for example, a silver category might include questions about the fast-food fish chain and the NBA commissioner Adam Silver.
 Banjobug occasionally throws in local themes as well, such as menu items of Mexican restaurants in OKC.
 The winners take home a prize that’s decided by the hosting establishment, often a gift card to the same place.

-Even if you’re faced against dedicated pop-quiz gurus, anyone can win.
-One year, Pierce said, a dominate eight-person group of regulars unexpectedly lost the final championship to a modest couple and their son.
+Even if you’re faced with dedicated pop-quiz gurus, anyone can win.
+One year, Pierce said, a dominant eight-person group of regulars unexpectedly lost the final championship to a modest couple and their son.
 “It was really fun that the team that ended up knocking them off was this very unassuming 15th-place team that just had a really good day,” he said.

-The Lost Ogle Team Trivia, another of OKC’s popular trivia organizers, also runs a loose league of regulars who face off every 12 weeks in the Lost Ogle Trivia Bowl at Anthem Brewing.
-The Lost Ogle offers seven free games on five nights a week and has hosted about 3,000 trivia nights since it began in 2010.
+Hoot Industries, formerly known as The Lost Ogle Team Trivia, also runs a loose league of regulars who face off every 12 weeks in the Trivia Bowl.
+Hoot Industries offers seven free games on five nights a week and has hosted about 3,000 trivia nights since it began in 2010.
 There are four rounds of five questions, with the categories starting broad and growing more specific.